-The board of directors was to meet on 23.8.07 to consider a change in management as provided in the rehabilitation scheme sanctioned by BIFR on 15.5.07.
+The board of directors was to meet on 23.8.07 to consider a change in management as provided in the rehabilitation scheme by White Sands sanctioned by BIFR on 15.5.07.
 We expect the new owners to formally take over the management of the company in the near future.

 This will certainly bring a welcome breath of fresh air, enthusiasm and motivation to a once flourishing company.